Matt Holliday: Personal life

 Holliday and his wife, Leslee, married on December 30, 2000.
-They met on a blind date in 1999 in Stillwater during the baseball offseason when Matt had returned home from his first professional season following his selection by the Rockies in the MLB draft and Leslee was an undergraduate at OSU−Stillwater.
-Matt's best friend was dating a friend of Leslee's, and they wanted to do a double date, so her friend asked if she would go with Matt.
+They met on a blind date in 1999 in Stillwater during the baseball offseason when Matt had returned home from his first professional season following his selection by the Rockies in the MLB draft and Leslee was an undergraduate at OSU.
+Holliday's best friend was dating a friend of Leslee's, and they wanted to do a double date, so her friend asked if she would go with Matt.
 The Hollidays currently reside in Stillwater, Oklahoma, and Jupiter, Florida, and have four children.
 They have three sons, Jackson (born December 4, 2003), Ethan (b.
 February 23, 2007), and Reed (b.
 July 24, 2013) and a daughter, Gracyn (b.
 November 7, 2009).
-Jackson was selected first overall in the 2022 Major League Baseball draft by the Baltimore Orioles.
-They formerly resided in Austin, Texas, during the offseason until December 2010, following his signing of the contract with the Cardinals in January 2010.
+Jackson was selected first overall in the 2022 Major League Baseball draft by the Baltimore Orioles and made his MLB debut in 2024.
+Ethan went 4th overall to the Colorado Rockies in 2025.

+The Hollidays formerly resided in Austin, Texas, during the offseason until December 2010, following his signing of the contract with the Cardinals in January 2010.
 During the offseason, Holliday and his family have also lived in Stillwater, where he also has worked with his brother, Josh, on his swing.
-In the 2014−15 offseason, Holliday and his family moved to South Florida, allowing him to stay in optimal shape year-round, and his sons to continue to play sports in winter months.
+In the 2014−15 offseason, Holliday and his family moved to South Florida, allowing him to stay in optimal shape year-round, and his sons to continue to play sports in the winter months.

-Holliday is a Christian and is part of a Bible study group with fellow Christian teammates.
+Holliday is a Christian and was part of a Bible study group with fellow Christian teammates.
 He has spoken about his faith saying, "I play for God.
 It says in the Bible that we are to do all things for Him. ...
 So I try to do the best that I can for Him.
 This is my job, not who I am."
 Leslee has led a Bible study in the St. Louis area for professional athletes' wives.

-Holliday's favorite player growing up was Cal Ripken Jr. He has stated that if he had a dream car it would be a Bentley Continental GT, rather than a sports car, because he is "too big for small sports cars."
+Holliday's favorite player growing up was Cal Ripken Jr. He has stated that if he had a dream car it would be a Bentley Continental GT, rather than a sports car, because he is "too big for small sports cars".